Mildred Gillars: Later life

 Having converted to Catholicism while in prison, Gillars went to live at the Our Lady of Bethlehem Convent in Columbus, Ohio, and taught German, French, and music at St. Joseph Academy, Columbus.
 In 1973, aged 72, she returned to Ohio Wesleyan University to complete her degree, a Bachelor of Arts in speech.

 Throughout her life Gillars was unapologetic about her association with Nazism.
-Shortly before her death, a neighbour claimed that she showed her a cup that she described as one of her most cherished possessions.
+Shortly before her death, a neighbor claimed that Gillars showed her a cup that Gillars described as one of her most cherished possessions.
 She said that it had been given to her by Heinrich Himmler, leader of the SS.
 Gillars died of colon cancer at Grant Medical Center in Columbus on June 25, 1988.
+She is buried at Saint Joseph Cemetery in Lockbourne, Ohio.

 Film

-In the 2021, American Traitor: The Trial of Axis Sally, Gillars is portrayed by Meadow Williams.
+In the 2021 film, American Traitor: The Trial of Axis Sally, Gillars is portrayed by Meadow Williams.
 James Joseph Laughlin, Sr. (1896–1976) – the lawyer who defended Mildred Gillars – was portrayed by Al Pacino.

-In Spike Lee's 2007 film Miracle at St. Anna, Gillars is portrayed by Alexandra Maria Lara, broadcasting from Berlin to the front line in Italy to demoralize the Buffalo Soldiers before a German attack.
+In Spike Lee's 2008 film Miracle at St. Anna, Gillars is portrayed by Alexandra Maria Lara, broadcasting from Berlin to the front line in Italy to demoralize the Buffalo Soldiers before a German attack.